freemansoft/Flutter-AdaptiveCards/README.md

   onOpenUrl: (url) {
     // Open url using the browser or handle differently },
-  // If this is set, a button will appear next to each adaptive card which when clicked shows the payload.
+  // If this is set, a button will appear next to each adaptive card which when clicked shows the JSON payload.
-  // NOTE: this will only be shown in debug mode, this attribute does change nothing for realease builds.
+  // NOTE: this flag only has impact in development mode, this attribute does change nothing for realease builds.
   // This is very useful for debugging purposes
   showDebugJson: true,
 );